How Do Peristaltic Pumps Work? A Comprehensive Guide

 💡 Pulsatile flows can be desirable in certain applications, such as sample collection, or organ-on-chip.
 However, they can also cause problems such as inaccuracy and flow fluctuation, especially for very low-flow applications.

 Overall, microfluidic peristaltic pumps are highly useful and reliable devices that can provide accurate flow control in different types of applications.
 They require minimal maintenance, making them an ideal choice for laboratories and other controlled environments.

 With this guide, you now have a better understanding of the basics behind these pumps, so you can make an informed decision when considering peristaltic pumps for your applications.

-The different types of peristaltic pumps
+What are the different types of peristaltic pumps?

 The discussion about difference between hose pumps and peristaltic pumps is often a topic of debate, yet there are very few actual differences between these two types of pumps.
 In the most basic sense, peristaltic pumps use a peristaltic action to move fluid, while hose pumps use the same mechanism to squeeze a reinforced hose.

 The term "hose pump" is mostly used to describe peristaltic pumps that are designed to move large volumes of liquid or slurry at high pressure, making them well-suited for many applications such as pumping abrasive and corrosive media.
 These are typically industrial peristaltic pumps.